Laser Hair Removal For Hidradenitis Suppurativa?

 Sometimes laser hair removal is much more than cosmetic.

-Sometimes, it can be used to impact life in the most positive manner.
+Sometimes, it can be used to impact lives in the most positive manner.

 In some instances, laser hair removal can be life’s missing piece.